bradonomics/genesis-boilerplate/README.md

 # Genesis Boilerplate
-Genesis boilerplate is a starter kit for Genesis child themes based on Skeleton CSS.
+Genesis boilerplate is a starter kit for Genesis child themes.

+Skeleton was the original CSS framework, although many changes have been made in the meanwhile.
 Check out <http://getskeleton.com> for documentation and details about the Skeleton CSS framework.

 Check out <http://studiopress.com> for documentation and details about the Genesis Framework.

 ## Getting Started